Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Detailed Methods and Results

 \textit{Complementary PTMs structure} exists when a project integrates multiple PTMs with multiple roles, forming a functionally diverse dependency structure.
 Each PTM is typically used for a different task or type of data (modality).
 For example, a project might use \texttt{Wav2Vec2} for speech input, \texttt{BERT} for textual encoding.
 These PTMs are non-substitutable and together enable multi-modal or multi-stage processing.
 Complementarity may also occur within a single modality if models address different subtasks.
 This structure reflects intentional modular design, where each PTM dependency supports a specialized component of the system.

 In our dataset, interchangeable PTMs are typically drawn from the same family, while complementary PTMs typically combine models from different families to address different tasks or modalities.
-This observation is based on a manual review of 50 multi-PTM projects, of which 81\% used PTMs from the same family in interchangeable roles and 85\% combined PTMs from different families in complementary roles.
-Exceptions exist: some projects employ multiple models from the same family for different tasks, while others use models from different families to perform overlapping or similar functions.
-Thus, although this heuristic reflects common patterns in PTM usage, it should not be interpreted as a universal rule.
+This observation is supported by a manual review of 135 randomly sampled multi-PTM projects out of 208 multi-PTM projects, where the sample size was determined to achieve a 95\% confidence level with a 5\% margin of error.
+Our results show that 76\% of the projects used PTMs from the same family in interchangeable roles and 86\% of the projects combined PTMs from different families in complementary roles.
+Despite these dominant patterns, the mapping between family membership and functional role is not strict.
+Some projects use models from different families interchangeably for the same task, while others employ multiple models from the same family in complementary roles.
+For instance, \texttt{UMR}\footnote{\url{https://github.com/NVlabs/UMR}} implements a configurable perceptual network that accepts \texttt{vgg16}, \texttt{alexnet}, \texttt{resnet}, or \texttt{squeezenet} as a runtime parameter: all serving the identical role of computing perceptual similarity, despite belonging to different families.
+Conversely, \texttt{lama-cleaner}\footnote{\url{https://github.com/sanster/lama-cleaner}} uses multiple Stable Diffusion variants not as interchangeable alternatives, but in distinct stages of its image inpainting pipeline.

-These two dependency structures reflect different design goals: interchangeable PTMs offer flexibility and configurability, while complementary PTMs enable functional decomposition and complex, modular architectures.
-These findings highlight how developers balance flexibility and specialization: interchangeable PTMs allow runtime configurability within a single family, while complementary PTMs enable modular, multi-modal, or cross-stage workflows across families.
-A comparison of their characteristics is presented in Table~\ref{tab:ptm-usage-comparison}.
+These two dependency structures reflect different design goals: interchangeable PTMs typically offer runtime flexibility and configurability, often within the same family but occasionally across families; complementary PTMs typically enable functional decomposition through modular, multi-modal, or multi-stage architectures, often across families but occasionally within one.
+A comparison of their typical characteristics is presented in Table~\ref{tab:ptm-usage-comparison}.

 \textbf{PTM Dependency Documentation.} Our analysis revealed three high-level PTM dependency patterns.
-The first pattern is projects with no PTM declarations outside of the source code.
+The first pattern is defined by projects with no PTM declarations outside of the source code.
 The second pattern includes projects with partial or scattered mentions.
 The third pattern covers projects with explicit and centralized documentation.